s4k1b/Front-End-Developer-s-Guide/js_browser.md

   document.body.sayTagName(); //BODY
   ```

-- HTML standard attributes are automaticly created as DOM property and can be accessed instantly.
+- HTML standard attributes are automatically created as DOM property and can be accessed instantly.
 - For HTML non standard attributes: - `elem.hasAttribute(name)` - checks for the existence. - `elem.getAttribute(name)` - gets the value. - `elem.setAttribute(name, value)` - sets the value. - `elem.removeAttribute(name)` - removes the attribute.
   Demo of working with attributes: